Wokarol/GameSystemsLocator/README.md

 > For more information, refer to in-code documentation

+### Locating
+Locator configured like so can then be used to obtain references to game system using ` GameSystem.Get<IMusicSource>().Play() ` at any point in code

+This method will get the current system even including the overrides, if no instance is present, it will attempt to return the null object.

 ### Overrides
 Game Systems can be overwritten, for that attach ` SystemOverrider ` component to the game object with game systems that should be used as children.
 Like shown on the example: